 Without GPS: There are a number of websites and services claiming to be able to track a mobile number without the use of GPS.
 It is mostly clickbait, as all they do is provide you with the network name and allied details attached to that number.

 Because the information provided is that attached to the network, the location that those services provide is the location information provided by the subscriber during registration.
-In other words, a mobile number that was registered in Lagos will return Lagos when searched for on those websites.
+In other words, a mobile number that was registered in New York will return New York when searched for on those websites.

 One, that is useless for finding a lost person.
-Two, “Lagos” is too generic to be used to find a stolen or missing phone.
-So, those tracking websites are useless.
+Two, “New York” is too generic to be used to find a stolen or missing phone.
+There are millions of people in New York and countless neighbourhoods, corners, and spots So, those tracking websites are useless.

 To track mobile number location without GPS